 Biddable media is not a long term standalone strategy

 In the short term, you could take £1,000 and put it into Google or Facebook, and within a few days you would see a huge spike in traffic and leads.
 But what if that doesn’t convert?
 You can put in another £1,000, but how many times can you do that?

 If you only focus on biddable, you will be faced with the same issue time and time again.
 You need to think long term, and create a system which converts this traffic into leads whilst building your company as a relevant thought leader.
 This is where inbound comes in.

 Biddable media is awesome when combined with inbound

 Biddable media becomes something much more powerful when combined as part of a holistic inbound process.
 If you can create great content, accelerate this with biddable, convert and shape your traffic, and use it to build your own relevance, the results are amazing.

 In a real-life client context, for every £1 of investment into a biddable accelerated campaign, a profit of £23 is being generated.

 For this client, we began with a short term biddable strategy, intertwined with a longer-term inbound strategy focussing on social, SEO and content.
-We saw steady continual growth using biddable, but we’re now reaching the stage where organic traffic is making up more and more of the traffic.
+We saw steady constant traffic using biddable, but eventually reached the stage where organic traffic was making up more and more of the overall volume.

-In turn, this increase in organic traffic has seen a corresponding increase in biddable conversion rates.
-In short, our inbound content and biddable is working in a mutually beneficial way to attract and convert traffic.
+This increase in organic traffic created a corresponding increase in biddable conversion rates.
+In short, our inbound content and biddable worked in a mutually beneficial way to attract and convert traffic.

 If you want to get more of an understanding of how biddable media and an inbound strategy can work for you, speak to Six & Flow.
 We can help you out.